loginid1/loginid-checkout-web-demo/docs/spec.md

 ![image](transaction_sequence.svg "=100%x100%")

-The dApp send the user to the Vault with the request payload according to the SDK.
-At the transaction confirmation page, certain key fields will be highlighted to make sure user agree to the transaction.
-For example in a payment request, the vault will highlight the amount and the receiver's address whereas it will highlight the appID and callback origin for the opt-in transaction.
+The dApp sends the user to the Vault with the request payload according to the SDK.
+At the transaction confirmation page, certain key fields will be highlighted to make sure users agree to the transaction.
+For example in a payment request, the vault will highlight the amount and the receiver's address where it will highlight the appID and callback origin for the opt-in transaction.